Timber Pest Inspection

 What areas of the property are checked?

 All accessible areas within 30 meters of the home are checked.
 This includes the interior, exterior, subfloor, roof, roof void, garages, fences, retaining walls and more.
-Under Australian Standards, the roof, roof void and subfloor will only be checked if it’s safe to do so.
+Under Australian Standards, the roof, roof void and subfloor can only be checked if it’s safe to do so.

 About termites